vadim-su/asyncord/docs/reference/client.md

 - `client` - the rest client instance, to process with rest api of discord
 - `gateway` - the gateway instance, to interact and manage different discord events using websocket connection
+- `client_groups` - the dictionary of all client groups, where the key is the name of the group and the value is the group of clients